ShubhamMaurya7/Virtual-Air-Drawing/README.md

 > - 🎨 Virtual color palette (gesture-based)
 > - 🧹 Gesture to clear canvas
 > - 💾 Save drawings as image files
-> - 🌐 Convert to web app using Streamlit

 ---